JPalmerK/C-POD-encounter-classification/README.md

   from 1.

 Example R code provided for running GAM categorisation and likelihood ratio test.
 Assumes C-POD "click details" exported and pre-processed for predictors and saved as CSV.

+Post Publication Work.docx includes post analysis that we've been able to do since commensing this work in 2013/2014 and includes out-of-sample performance as well as the relationship between the number of click trains in the encounter and whether or not the categorisation system correctly classified the train.